-- a.
-The rationale for this theory includes the following: - o.
-That the demons were evil spirits set for punishment. - o.
-That such a sentence of punishment rests upon every evil departed human being of all the past, present and future time. - That the evil spirits or demons would include those who perished before the flood and also since the flood. - b.
-While this theory has much to commend it, the other theories should not be dismissed without study and consideration. - There are many who maintain this is the correct understanding of "who" the demons were. - d.
+b.
+While this theory has much to commend it, the other theories should not be dismissed without study and consideration.

+- c.
+There are many who maintain this is the correct understanding of "who" the demons were. - d.
 Based on the writings of the ancient Greeks, Alexander Campbell concluded that demons were the spirits of deceased, wicked men. - e.
 Josephus, the Jewish historian of the first century says, "Demons are the spirits of wicked men, who enter into living men and destroy them, unless they are so happy as to meet with speedy relief." - 6.
 The theory that the New Testament references to demons are only an accommodation of Biblical language to the people's superstitions with respect to certain diseases is disproved by the fact that of some eighty references to demons in the New Testament, eleven instances clearly distinguish demon possession from physical diseases.
 Consider the following: Matthew 4:24; Matt.
 8:16; - 7.
 Some argue that both Satan and these demons were outside of God's creation.
 That everything He created was "good" but these were evil, so therefore God didn't create them. - a.
-Note this theory says that hey were not "created" but always was, like God.
-Because everything "created" was created by God (cf. John 1:1-2; Colossians 1) - b.
-However, Nehemiah 9:6 refutes this theory. - First, there is nothing in the heavens or on the earth but that God made them. - Second, Satan and the demons, therefore, are necessarily of God's order of creation. - 3) Third, there is, therefore, no possibility of the rise of a power which can challenge or overthrow the power of God.
+Note that this theory says that they were not "created" but always "was", like God.
+Because everything "created" was created by God (cf. John 1:1-3; Colossians 1:16) - b.
+However, Nehemiah 9:6 refutes this theory (and Col. 1:16). - 1) First, there is nothing in the heavens or on the earth but that God made them. - 2) Second, Satan and the demons, therefore, are necessarily a part of God's order of creation. - 3) Third, there is, therefore, no possibility of the rise of a power which can challenge or overthrow the power of God.